aws/aws-lc/SECURITY.md

 * Use of deprecated OpenSSL compatibility APIs that behave as documented
 * Weak algorithms or parameters that the caller explicitly selects
 * Differences from OpenSSL behavior documented in the [porting guide](./PORTING.md)
-* Findings requiring `BORINGSSL_UNSAFE_FUZZER_MODE` or `BORINGSSL_UNSAFE_DETERMINISTIC_MODE`, which disable checks for testing
+* Findings requiring the test-only modes described in [FUZZING.md](./FUZZING.md#fuzzer-mode): `BORINGSSL_UNSAFE_FUZZER_MODE` or `BORINGSSL_UNSAFE_DETERMINISTIC_MODE`

 Please tell us if a report concerns a FIPS build.
 The FIPS module is validated separately, and its boundary and platform limitations are described in [FIPS.md](./crypto/fipsmodule/FIPS.md).
+See [VERSIONING.md](./VERSIONING.md) for information about which FIPS branches receive security patches.

 ## Prenotification Policy